alpendergrass/RTM_transform/README.md

 Testing
 -------
-- The project includes small test scripts.
-Run them with npm scripts defined in `package.json`:
+- The project includes test scripts and a `package.json` with test commands.
+Install dev dependencies (or run via `npx`) and run the tests with:

   npm test

-- Or run individual test targets:

-  npm run test:csv
-  npm run test:ical
-  npm run test:ordering
-  npm run test:no-orphans
-  npm run test:trashed
+- The test suite uses `tap` (devDependency).
+Some tests use `csv-parse` for robust CSV parsing; `csv-parse` is listed in `dependencies` in `package.json`.

+If you prefer to run tests directly without installing devDependencies, the `npm test` script invokes `npx tap` which will fetch and run `tap` as needed.

 CI
 --